dmitrypol/dmitrypol.github.io/_posts/2017-05-27-rails-session-storage.md

 categories: rails redis mongo
 ---

 When we build applications on a singleton server things are very simple.
 But then we need to start scaling out (usually better approach than scaling up) and we need to worry about session state management.
-Here is a great [article by Justin Weiss](http://www.justinweiss.com/articles/how-rails-sessions-work/) on Rails sessions.
+Here is a great [article by Justin Weiss](http://www.justinweiss.com/articles/how-rails-sessions-work/) and [video of his talk](https://www.youtube.com/watch?v=mqUbnZIY3OQ) on Rails sessions.

 * TOC
 {:toc}